mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/powerstat.md

 - Measure power using Intel's RAPL interface `powerstat -R {{interval}} {{number_of_samples}}`

-- Show an histogram of the power measurements `powerstat -H {{interval}} {{number_of_samples}}`
+- Show a histogram of the power measurements `powerstat -H {{interval}} {{number_of_samples}}`

 - Enable all statistics gathering options